 Shown to the left in the photograph is a very large (19" x 14") and heavy Civil War Confederate States Navy (CSN) Navy Meat or Poultry Server or Platter.
 Note the design similarities between the US Navy and British Navy Meat and Poultry Servers.
 The photo to the right shows the CSN Insigina and Motto "Aide Toi Et Dieu T'Aidera" which translates "Help yourself and God will help you"

-Large Size, (18" x 13" and heavy) 1880's to 1890's US Navy Officer's Meat Platter or Serving Platter.
+Large Size, (18" x 13" and heavy) late 1890's to 1920s, US Navy Wardroom Officer's Meat Platter or Serving Platter.
 Note the simple square chain design around the rim without any other identifying topmark.

-Both the manufacturer's and distributor's mark on the bottom is well known: "Greenwood China made expressly for the U.S. Navy - James M Shaw Co, NY".
-It has been suggested that this platter is ca-1860's Civil War era however we disagree since Greenwood China was only incorporated as the "Greenwood China Company" in 1868 and did not begin to make heavy gauge vitrified commercial china in 1876.
+Both the manufacturer's and distributor's marks on the backstamp is well known: "Greenwood China made expressly for the U.S. Navy - James M Shaw Co, NY".
+It has been suggested that this platter is ca-1860's Civil War era however we disagree since Greenwood China was only incorporated as the "Greenwood China Company" in 1868 and did not begin to make heavy gauge vitrified commercial china until 1876.

-Whereas while the James M. Shaw Company was founded in 1828 and sold in 1936 the US Navy began to standardize on it's china patterns in the very learly 1890's and this linked chain pattern was not one of them.
-And as the backstamp indicates this platter was made by Greenwood China expressly for the U.S. Navy and distributed to the Navy by James M. Shaw and Company.
-Therefore the dating of this platter must be between 1878 and 1893, possibly as late as 1905.
+The James M. Shaw Company was founded in 1828 and was sold in 1936.
+However the US Navy began to standardize on it's china dinnerware patterns in the very learly 1890's and this "Linked Chain" pattern may or may not have been one of them.
+Also as documented, the James Shaw Co. began offering/selling its china wares to the US Navy in the very early 1890s.
+So therefore the dating of this platter must be from the early 1890s to as late as the 1920s seems to be reasonable.

 Medium Size WWI to WWII US Navy Plain White Enlisted 10" Oval Serving Bowl.
 Bottom stamped Scammell U.S. Navy.
 Click HERE For More US Navy Enlisted Mess and Galley Dinnerware